 Introduction to Engineering Modeling, provides an introduction to engineering problem solving and numerical modeling.
 It is taken by seven of ten disciplinary majors, with students in computer science, computer engineering and electrical engineering taking alternative introductory programming courses due to their unique computing needs.

 Occasionally, co-curricular and academic activities are integrated into thematic elective courses.
 These programs are focused on engineering challenges for the 21st century and are developed in response to the specific needs and interests of first year students.
 These unique courses expose CoRe students to issues at the leading edge of engineering research and practice.
-One example is the Energy for the 21st Century course, offered Fall 2013.
+One example is the Energy for the 21st Century course.
+Additionally, these courses can focus on complementary skills essential to success in engineering.